TahsinShan/SAT-ar-Matha/README.md

 Uniportal is your personal DIY university system.
 Think of it as your escape route from boring institutional websites.
 It’s designed to help students keep up with rescheduled lectures, view course info and test reports, and let teachers/admins manage it all through a clean web interface.

 It’s not trying to be fancy.
-It’s trying to be useful.
-And a little fun.
+It’s trying to be useful. and a little fun.

 ---